KobAmoah/Value-Investing-Stock-Screener/README.md

 ````$ python FundamentalScreener.py````

 ** Note the program will take at least an hour to run on your computer.
+I had to web scrape Fundamental data from Yahoo Finance which extends the process of collecting and parsing raw data.

 ### Methodology:
 #### Decision Tree Regression (DTR):